 sort and catalog their results in databases that are available to anyone over the Internet,

 including other scientists and you.

 - Functional approaches.
 This approach is used by scientists who are interested in a particular disease or drug response.
 The biological processes involved in diseases and drug responses are controlled by the activities of many genes.
 Scientists interested in a particular process select genes known to be involved in the process and examine them in people who have a response or disease, as well as those who don't.
 By comparing people's DNA sequences, scientists can identify SNPs that correspond with a particular function or response.

 SNP Quick Reference

 SNP (pronounced "snip") stands for Single Nucleotide Polymorphism.
 SNPs are single-nucleotide substitutions of one base for another.
-Each SNP location in the genome can have up to four versions: one for each nucleotide, A, C, G and T. A SNP and its distribution in a population might look like the image at the left.
+Each SNP location in the genome can have up to four versions: one for each nucleotide, A, C, G, and T. A SNP and its distribution in a population might look like the images below and to the left.

 Not all single-nucleotide changes are SNPs, though.
 To be classified as a SNP, two or more versions of a sequence must each be present in at least one percent of the general population.